svbra/BuildingAI/README.md

-# Project Title
-Legal-tech for GDPR consent phrasings
+# Legal-tech for GDPR consent phrasings

 ## Summary
 Under the Europen General Data Protection Regulation (GDPR), individuals can be asked for consent to have their data processed, e.g. in cookie banners.